Writing Excuses: Reception

 Eric Seal of Nitwitty Magazine stated that "no other book on writing...offers a wealth of writing knowledge in such a consumable form."
 GraphicAudio described it as "an exhaustive look at the entire process [of writing]".
 MySF Reviews described the behind-the-scenes part of the book as "the most interesting thing about this collection".
 The anthology was a preliminary nominee for the Hugo Award for Best Related Work in 2015, but did not make the final ballot.

+Writing Excuses was sponsored by Audible from October 2009 through July 2016, after which it became listener-supported.